boazbk/tcs/lec_07_other_models.md

 We will do so in [turingmachinesconfigsec](){.ref} below, but at a high level a _configuration_ of a Turing machine is a string that encodes its full state at  a given step in its computation.
 That is, the contents of all (non empty) cells of its tape, its current state, as well as the head position.

-The key idea in the proof of [onedimcathm](){.ref}, that at every point in the computation of a Turing machine $M$, the only cell in $M$'s tape that can change is the one where the head is located, and the value this cell changes to is a function of its current state and the finite state of $M$.
+The key idea in the proof of [onedimcathm](){.ref} is that at every point in the computation of a Turing machine $M$, the only cell in $M$'s tape that can change is the one where the head is located, and the value this cell changes to is a function of its current state and the finite state of $M$.
 This observation allows us to encode the configuration of a Turing machine $M$ as a finite configuration of a cellular automaton $r$, and ensure that a one-step evolution of this encoded configuration under the rules of $r$ corresponds to one step in the execution of the Turing machine $M$.